What is Prison Break Race?

 - Dress in a t-shirt, shorts or light pants.
 Try to avoid cotton – It will get muddy and HEAVY!
 Opt for synthetic materials such as polyester, lycra or spandex.

 - Wear fast draining/drying running shoes with good traction (or trail shoes).
 They WILL get soaked!
+Important, studded shoes are not allowed!
+This type of shoe can cause damages to our tarps and may cause injury to the prison guards.
+However, you can wear standard trail running shoes.

 - You may wish to wear gloves to protect your hands.